dotnet/docs/docs/fundamentals/networking/networking-telemetry.md

 - `Microsoft.AspNetCore.Hosting`
 - `Microsoft-AspNetCore-Server-Kestrel`

-The telemetry has some performance overhead when enabled, so make sure to subscribe only to groups you are actually interested in.
+The telemetry has some performance overhead when enabled, so make sure to subscribe only to groups you're actually interested in.

-## Event Counters (metrics)
+## Event counters (metrics)

 [EventCounters] are .NET APIs used for lightweight, cross-platform, and near real-time performance metric collection.

 Networking components are instrumented to publish basic diagnostics information using EventCounters.
-They include information like
+They include information like the following:

 - `System.Net.Http` > `requests-started`
 - `System.Net.Http` > `requests-failed`